 Dedicated on this day, December 8, 2018 to the memory of the many old boys and girls who have gone home, and especially to the memory of William Lawrence Davidson.

 Billy was at the home, as a smaller boy, while I was there in 1953 to 1956.
 He stayed on until graduation.
 He then became a near legendary mountain climber in the front ranges of the Rockies and later in his life, in the incarnation of Kayak Bill, as an epic solo ocean kayaker on the outer Pacific Coast of British Columbia.
 He was in this later life mostly reclusive, living for lengthy spells in rough shelters on the remote islands.
-Often it must be a very beautiful place, wild and filled with natural life, but not always.On the 8th, as I reflected and considered his life, I checked the coastal weather forecast.
-It called for winds of up to 120 kilometer per hour and rain of course, always rain on the winter shores.
-Hard against this cluster of islands there is only the vast Pacific with thousands of kilometers of heaving green/grey seas.
-If I feel melancholy, that is understandable, but tomorrow I will feel different and continue with a concise biography and tribute to perhaps the most remarkable of Homers.
-Read what I write, by clicking here: A Tribute to Billy
+Find a link, below, to a concise biography and tribute to perhaps the most remarkable of Homers: A Tribute to Billy

 Note: If you wish to contact me please use the contact page where you will find my postal address.
-Unfortunately, as of 26 June 2019, I have deleted the email link feature as I was pestered by constant sales pitches and malicious messages.
+Regrettably, I deleted the email link feature after being pestered by constant sales pitches and malicious messages.

-FIND ME: In the header photo on these pages, I am with the threesome in the front row – being first from the right with the black top and new overalls.
+FIND ME: In the header photo on the welcome page, I am with the threesome in the front row – being first from the right with the black top and new overalls.
 I am five years old.
 The photo was taken in front of the little boy’s dorm in the spring of 1947.